What is The Guppy Multiple Moving Average (GMMA): A Complete Guide

-First, the gap that exists between a short-term EMA and a long-term EMA demonstrates the strength of the trend.
+- The gap that exists between a short-term EMA and a long-term EMA demonstrates the strength of the trend.
 If the distance between the two EMAs is significant, it suggests a strong trend.
 On the contrary, if the gap between the EMAs isn’t much, the trend is a weak one.
 In fact, the closer the two EMAs are to each other, the stronger the indication of a Consolidation period.
 In this phase, it is difficult to predict a breakout point and the price trend.

-Second, once the short-term EMA intersects and crosses over or under the long-term EMA, it indicates a trend reversal.
+- Once the short-term EMA intersects and crosses over or under the long-term EMA, it indicates a trend reversal.
 When the short-term EMA crosses the long-term EMA and continues to go up, it means a bullish trend reversal.
 However, if the short-term EMA goes below the long-term EMA, it indicates a bearish trend reversal.

-Third, the GMMA Indicator helps to identify trading signals.
+- The GMMA Indicator helps to identify trading signals.
 If the short-term EMA goes above the long-term EMA, the trader should buy.
 On the contrary, if the short-term EMA goes below the long-term EMA, the trader must sell.
 When the two EMAs are moving sideways, traders must refrain from undertaking any trend trading.
 They might however engage in range trading during this period.

-Fourth, uptrends and downtrends determine whether to enter into long trades or short trades.
+- Uptrends and downtrends determine whether to enter into long trades or short trades.
 When the EMAs start separating again from the Consolidation period, and the short-term EMA crosses above long-term EMA, enter long trades.
 Contrarily, during a downtrend, traders must enter into short trades.

 Why Use The Guppy Multiple Moving Average?